ansible-network/cisco_ios/docs/config_manager/load.md

 # Load configuration onto device
-The `load_config` function will take a Cisco IOS configuration file and load it onto the device.
+The `config_manager/load` function will take a Cisco IOS configuration file and load it onto the device.
 This function supports either merging the configuration with the current active configuration or replacing the current active configuration with the provided configuration file.

-The `load_config` function will return the full configuration diff in the `ios_diff` fact.
+The `config_manager/load` function will return the full configuration diff in the `ios_diff` fact.

 NOTE: When performing a configuration replace function be sure to specify the